adamggrim/textwarp/README.md

 # Textwarp

 `textwarp` is a Python package for analyzing and transforming text.
-For the given text, `textwarp` processes clipboard or file input and outputs the result to the clipboard or file.
+For the given text, `textwarp` processes clipboard or file input and outputs the result.

 ## Requirements